Expedition in Nepal

-- Accommodation: 6 night’s hotel accommodation in a tourist class hotel in Kathmandu and 38 nights lodges/tent during trekking and expedition period.
+- Accommodation: 6 night’s hotel accommodation in city and 38 nights lodges/tent during trekking and expedition period.

-- Food: Full board on tented [/lieakfast, lunch and dinner] during the trekking and expedition upto Tilicho base camp and 6 /lieakfasts and one farewell Dinner in Kathmandu.
+- Food: Full board on tented [Breakfast, lunch and dinner] during the trekking and expedition upto Tilicho base camp and 6 breakfasts in city..

-- Transportation: Arrival/Departure transfer and surface road-head and gear cargo transportation by land transportation and Scheduled flight Jomsom – Pokhara – Kathmandu air transportation.
+- Transportation: Arrival/departure transfer and surface road-head transportation and Scheduled flight from Jomsom to Pokhara and Kathmandu.

 - International flight and departure taxes